Up to 60% off sofas & mattresses — limited‑time deals.

 • Complex buildings add scheduling friction

-• Scope needs to be clear so the plan matches the job
+• Scope needs to be clear before the job starts

 Pros & Cons